Whatsapp

 The cost of VBT surgery in Turkey is generally significantly lower than self-pay prices in the UK or United States, while maintaining internationally recognised medical standards.

-Final pricing can vary depending on individual medical findings and surgical requirements, and a personalised quote is always provided after clinical review.
+Final pricing may vary depending on individual medical findings and surgical requirements, and a personalised quote is always provided after clinical review.
+Therefore, it is recommended to contact our ViviMedi clinic for VBT surgery cost in Antalya, Turkey.

 Will my child feel the screws when bending or moving?